marcmarina/git-coauthors/README.md

 ### Print

 The `-p, --print` flag outputs the chosen authors to the console.
 This can be useful if for some reason the program can't manage to add them to your clipboard automatically.

+### Amend

+The `-a, --amend` flag will append the chosen authors to the last commit in the current repository.

+> Note that if you run the command after having amended once, it won't replace the existing coauthors, it will just add new ones at the end.